BattleMage0231/dim/docs/documentation.md

 # v
 - enters select mode from the current caret position

+# x
+- delete the current character in command mode
+- deletes the selected block in select mode

 # Escape
 - changes the mode of the editor to command mode if currently in insert or select mode
 - exits the editor if currently in command mode